MarcoSavarese27/OOP_Java/README.md

-# OOP
+# OOP_Java
-Notes, Exercises and more for the preparation of UniMoRe OOP exam
+Notes, Exercises and more for the preparation of UniMoRe OOP exam (only Java)